Oral Thrush in Babies—Why Does It Happen?

 Thrush is a fungal infection of the mouth, also known as oral candidiasis, that can affect anyone at any age, but it’s especially common in newborns and infants under 6 months.

-The fungus that causes thrush is a kind of yeast called candida that can live anywhere on the body, even in the mouth and digestive tract.
+The fungus that causes thrush is a kind of yeast called candida that can live anywhere on the body, including the mouth, the digestive tract, and the diaper area.

 When the fungus overgrows in your baby’s mouth, it can develop into oral thrush, which can cause sore patches in or around your little one’s mouth.
 These may be uncomfortable or painful, especially when feeding.